 Are you buried in unpaid bills?
 Are you missing mortgage payments?
 Have you received a foreclosure notice?
 You don't have to give up hope!
 An Illinois 13 plan can stop foreclosure and repossession while protecting your wages or other assets.
 Debt restructuring can give you the time you need to dig yourself out of debt and get back on the path to prosperity.
 Instead of paying the full amount you owe, you will make new payments determined by the amount you can actually afford.

-Under the Chapter 7 bankruptcy code rules, debtors have to pass "the means test" to show that they have no other way to pay off their debts.
+When filing for Chapter 7 bankruptcy in Illinois, debtors have to pass "the means test" to show that they have no other way to pay off their debts.
 The means test looks at your household income and your disposable income.
 If you don't pass the means test, you can't file.

 The means test has no bearing on your ability to file a Chapter 13.
 You can still take advantage of the relief it offers regardless of your income.
 Instead, your current monthly income information will be used to establish your payment plan.